An aperiodic set of 11 Wang tiles

-\begin{proof} The sequence of words $u_n$ we defined is the sequence of singular factors of the Fibonacci word (see for example \cite{Wen}).
-Thus, on tilings by $\ws_a\cup \ws_b$, the vertical sequence on $\{a,b\}$ have the same set of factors that the Fibonacci word.
+The sequence of words $u_n$ we defined is the sequence of singular factors of the Fibonacci word (see for example~\cite{Wen}).
+Thus, $v$ has the same set of factors as the Fibonacci word.
 In particular, $v$ is not periodic. \end{proof}

-\begin{corollary} The Wang set $\ws$ is aperiodic.
-Furthermore, the set of words $u \in \{0,1\}^\star$ s.t. the sequence of transducers $\ws_u$ appear in a tiling of the plane is exactly the set of factors of sturmian words of slope $\phi/(5\phi-1)$, for $\phi$ the golden mean.
+\slope{1/(\phi+2)} \begin{corollary} The Wang set $\ws$ is aperiodic.
+Furthermore, the set of words $u \in \{0,1\}^\star$ s.t. the sequence of transducers $\ws_u$ appears in a tiling of the plane is exactly the set of factors of sturmian words of slope $\slope$, for $\phi$ the golden mean.